RUND ABDELFATAH, HOST:

 (SOUNDBITE OF MUSIC)

-DANI: Hi.
-This is Dani (ph) from the social isolation in Austin, Texas.
-And you're listening to THROUGHLINE from NPR.
+RAFAEL MONTERROSA: This is Rafael Monterrosa (ph) from San Francisco, Calif., and you're listening to THROUGHLINE from NPR.

 (SOUNDBITE OF MUSIC)